manuaatitya/rob599-final-project/README.md

 ### New dataset tried:

 - Tried on a custom shoe dataset
+- Changed the multires parameter, which gives the maximum length of the fourier expansion to embed the input spatial coordinates and viewing direction.

 <!-- - [ ] Reproduce the results